Overview

 Category 6: Additional Services

 IRA Service: Merrill Edge has Roth, SEP, Traditional, SIMPLE, and Inherited accounts.
-It charges $49.95 to close an IRA.
-Robinhood has fewer IRA types but no closing fee, and offers a 1% match on IRA contributions with no employer needed.
+It does charge $49.95 to close an IRA.
+Robinhood has fewer IRA types but doesn’t charge a fee to close one.
+It also offers a 3% match on eligible IRA contributions for Gold members and a 1% match without Gold, with no employer required.

-Extended Hours: Both offer pre-market and after-hours trading.
-Robinhood also offers overnight trading in some stocks and ETFs, plus crypto trading nearly 24/7.
+Extended Hours: Both brokerage firms offer pre-market and after-hours trading.
+Robinhood also offers 24 Hour Market trading from 8 PM ET Sunday until 8 PM ET Friday for eligible stocks and ETFs.
+And of course, cryptos trade nearly 24/7.

 Incentives